Menu

 All Levels

 Make functional ceramic pieces using the potter's wheel as our primary tool.
 We will cover clay preparation, forming pots on the wheel, and glazing.
 Every class includes both demonstrations and individually-focused instruction.
 Wear clothes that can get dirty.
-Pottery tool kits are available for sale in the studio for $26 and firing fees are $2.75/pound.
-Cash or check only.
+Pottery tool kits are available for sale in the studio for $27.
+Firing fees are $3.50/pound.
+Payable by credit card, cash or check.
 Includes one 3-hour weekly practice session during monitored practice hours on a first-come, first-served basis.
 School Policies Students who withdraw 48 hours prior to the first class are eligible for a refund or credit toward another class, less a $25 registration fee.
-Please click here for more details regarding registration, accessibility, communication, photography and cancellation.
+Please click here for more details.

 Suggested Ages: 18+